 Widener University is currently seeking an Area Coordinator in the Office of Residence Life.
-This role reports to the Assistant Dean of Students, Office of Residence Life and provides support to our residential community.
-The Area Coordinator is responsible for the operation and management of co-ed residence halls ranging in size from 18-300 residential students.
-General responsibilities include, but are not limited to: paraprofessional staff development, student community development, administration, programming, student conduct, advising, multicultural education, professional development and daily professional collaboration with University staff members from other departments.
-Areas of emphasis may include first-year student residential education, upper-class apartment and Greek housing, and participation in Widener University Student Affairs and Residence Life projects events and committees.
+Reporting to the Assistant Dean of Students for Residence Life, this role provides support to our residential community.
+The Area Coordinator is responsible for the operation and management of co-ed residential neighborhood of 300-400 students comprised of several residence halls.
+General responsibilities include, but are not limited to: student staff development, community development, administration, programming, student conduct, advising, professional development, daily collaboration with university stakeholders, and social justice and equity education.
+Areas of emphasis may include first-year student residential education, upper-class apartment and Greek housing, support of University-owned housing, Residence Hall Association advisement, and participation in initiatives connected to department and Student Affairs priorities.

 DUTIES AND RESPONSIBILITIES (including, but not limited to):

-- Provides counseling, advisement, information and referral services for residents as needed.
+- Provides student support, advisement, information and referral services for residents as needed.

 - Works with Resident Assistants in the development of student relationships and programs that promote community within residential facilities.